Loyal Lusitanian Legion

-The Loyal Lusitanian Legion (LLL) was a formation of the British Army consisting of Portuguese émigrés in England which fought in the Peninsular War.
-It was created on the initiative of José Maria Moura and Carlos Frederico Lecor, two Portuguese Army colonels who had gone into exile in England after the Franco-Spanish occupation of Portugal in 1807, and Portugal's ambassador to Britain, Domingos António de Sousa.
+The Loyal Lusitanian Legion (LLL) was a light infantry regiment of the Portuguese Army consisting of Portuguese émigrés in England which fought in the Peninsular War.
+It was created on the initiative of José Maria de Moura and Carlos Frederico Lecor, two Portuguese Army colonels who had gone into exile in England after the Franco-Spanish occupation of Portugal in 1807, and Portugal's ambassador to Britain, Domingos António de Sousa.
 The three men's idea met with a positive reception from the government of the United Kingdom.

 The legion received the title "Loyal" to distinguish itself from the Portuguese Legion, a French Imperial Army formation consisting of former troops of the Portuguese Army after Napoleon disbanded it in 1807.
 The LLL included not only Portuguese troops, but also Britons (including its commanding officer, Colonel Robert Wilson) and Germans.

 The legion was organised in Plymouth in July 1808 and landed in Porto, Portugal in September.
 Between 1808 and 1811, as part of the Anglo-Portuguese Army, the LLL fought against French-led forces in the Peninsular War.
 It was present at the battles of Bussaco and Talavera, but was also used to conduct raids and other irregular operations in the French rear lines alongside Portuguese and Spanish forces.
 The LLL was disbanded in 4 May 1811 after being transferred to the Portuguese army, with its units being transformed into the 7th, 8th and 9th battalions of caçadores.